 Basic Usage Examples

-Learn how to use ExplainThis with these practical examples.
-Each example demonstrates a common use case and shows how to get explanations using different SDK methods.
+Learn how to use ExplainThis with these hands-on walkthroughs.
+Each one shows a common task and how to retrieve explanations through simple HTTP requests.

 Simple Function Explanation